stanislaspiron/F5-RADIUS-SERVER/README.md

 *   return **Access-Accept** or **Access-Reject** response code based on the session result.

-There are 2 versions of this code :
+There are 4 versions of this code :

+* binary decoding of the whole UDP packet (decoding) and password validation with Authenticator algorithm

+* irule using RADIUS::avp commands (native) and password validation with Authenticator algorithm

-* binary decoding of the whole UDP packet (decoding)
+* binary decoding of the whole UDP packet (decoding) and password validation with APM Access Policy

-* irule using RADIUS::avp commands (native)
+* irule using RADIUS::avp commands (native) and password validation with APM Access Policy

 ### Supported request Packet types: